 Centennial Little League provides baseball programs to boys and girls between the ages of 5 and 16.
 Centennial Little League is fully insured and is sanctioned by Little League International, Little League Canada and Little League Alberta.

 Our jurisdiction in bordered by Provincial Hwy.
 566 on the North, Deerfoot Trail on the East, 14 Street NW on the West to 64th Avenue on the South to Deerfoot Trail on the West and 16th Avenue on the South.

 |The Centennial Little League Jurisdiction Includes the Following Communities:|

 | || || |

-Registration starts with Early Bird Registration in January and Regular Registration in February.
+Registration starts with Early Bird Registration in December/January and Regular Registration in February.
 Due to the very short season and player evaluations in March there is no guarantee on placement on a team to late registrants.
 You can find more detailed registration information here.